corda/corda-docs-portal/content/en/platform/corda/4.11/community/upgrading-cordapps.md

 ### Flow drains

-A flow *checkpoint* is a serialised snapshot of the flow’s stack frames and any objects reachable from the stack.
+A flow *checkpoint* is a serialized snapshot of the flow’s stack frames and any objects reachable from the stack.
 Checkpoints are saved to the database automatically when a flow suspends or resumes, which typically happens when sending or receiving messages.
 A flow may be replayed from the last checkpoint if the node restarts.
 Automatic checkpointing is an unusual feature of Corda and significantly helps developers write reliable code that can survive